Zerschranzer/arch-gaming-setup/README.md

    ./arch-gaming-setup.sh
    ```

-If you didn't copy the script or want to use the latest version:
+If you didn't copy the script or want to set up the system by yourself:
 1. Clone this repository:
    ```
    git clone https://github.com/Zerschranzer/arch-gaming-setup